Workshops create healing spaces for women

 H.E.R.
 Healing was started by longtime modern dancer Rosalynd Harris, who goes by Ra Nubi.
 It aims to bring women together through the practice of self-love and expression.
 One of the workshops is Hall of Flow, which is facilitated by Danielle Simms, who goes by Dani Uni.

 “There is a rich ancestral part of healing…that doesn’t involve going to talk about stuff to someone who is the ‘expert,’” says Gant, who has a master’s degree in social work.
 With the workshop series, “You’re the expert, and you’re here.”

 Simms’ workshops encourage participants to free their true selves and break out of the expectations society places on women.

 Simms has always been interested in spirituality and astrology but often found herself in spaces where she didn’t feel comfortable expressing those interests.

 The first 18 years of her life were “filled with craziness,” Simms said.
 Her mother was bipolar and had a terrible temper.

-She began looking to herself for her own emotional support and started focusing her spirituality.
-Her mental shift led her to developing Hall of Flow – free form movement that includes mirroring activities – to give other women a space to explore their spirituality.
+She began looking to herself for her own emotional support and started focusing on her spirituality.
+Her mental shift led her to develop Hall of Flow – free form movement that includes mirroring activities – to give other women a space to explore their spirituality.

 The workshops took place at Femme Fatale, a clothing and accessory pop-up shop that focuses on empowering women.
-Through July, it was on the fast-gentrifying area of H St., NE near Union Station.
+Through July, it was in the fast-gentrifying area of H St., NE near Union Station.